Meesayen/gladius-forge/README.md

 - Dot.js
 - Jade

-the task compiles templates in JST format, namespaces them under a `R.templates` globally accessible variable and serves it to you in the form of a `template.js` module inside your static scripts folder.
+the task compiles templates in JST format, namespaces them under an `R.templates` globally accessible variable and serves it to you in the form of a `template.js` module inside your static scripts folder.